particle-iot/docs/src/content/datasheets/app-notes/application-notes.md

 - [AN024 Tracker Relay](/datasheets/app-notes/an024-tracker-relay) shows how to connect two different types of relays to the Tracker One using the M8 connector.
 - [AN025 Tracker SoM First Board](/datasheets/app-notes/an025-tracker-som-first-board) contains the Eagle CAD files for creating your first Tracker SoM base board design.
 - [AN027 Tracker Button and LEDs](/datasheets/app-notes/an027-tracker-buttons-leds) shows how to connect add a push button, two LEDs, a buzzer, and a 5V I2C port for the SHT30 temperature and humidity sensor to the Tracker One using the M8 connector.
+- [AN036 LCC Module SMT](/datasheets/app-notes/an036-lcc-module-smt) includes information about SMT processes for LCC (Leadless Chip Carrier) devices such as the Tracker SoM.

 ## Solutions Accelerator Projects